-Founded in 1932 in Gera (in the Thüringen area of eastern Germany) the Gustav Eisfeld machine tool company had a factory at Neue Straße 4.
-In addition to lathes, they also produced, under sub-contract, parts for the grinder and milling machine maker Dietrich August Jahn, also based in Gera (Gera is fine old town to stay in when attending a MotoGP race at the nearby Sachsenring Circuit Gera is a lovely town to stay in.
+Founded in 1932 in Gera (in the Thüringen area of eastern Germany) the Gustav Eisfeld Machine Tool Company had a factory at Neue Straße 4.
+In addition to lathes, they also produced, under sub-contract, parts for the grinder and milling machine maker Dietrich August Jahn, also based in Gera.
+If you attend a car or motorcycle race at the nearby Sachsenring Circuit Gera is a lovely town to stay in.
 A sideline for Eisfied was the well respected Eisfeld engine for model aircraft, a type manufactured until 1944.
-After the war Gustav Eisfeld continued to build engines, but only for his personal use, though so popular had the originals been that enthusiasts continued to make replicas.
+After the war, Gustav Eisfeld continued to build such engines, but only for his personal use - though so popular had the originals been that enthusiasts continued to make replicas.
 High resolution pictures - may take time to load

 Fitted with a 3 mm pitch Acme-form leadscrew grasped by twin nuts running in adjustable guides, screwcutting was through a tumble-reverse mechanism (with a typical effective German design of selector handle) and changewheels - a set of seventeen being provided of: 20, 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 80, 90, 95, 100 and 120t together with a 127t metric/inch translation wheel.
 Metric pitches from 0.2 to 3.0 mm could be generated, together with 8 to 40 t.p.i.

-Wenn ein Leser hat eine SL2a Drehmaschine, würde der Schriftsteller freuen, von Ihnen zu hören..
+Wenn ein Leser hat eine Eisfeld Drehmaschine, würde der Schriftsteller freuen, von Ihnen zu hören.